paugier/mercurial-book/en/undo.rst

 The accidental commit
 ---------------------

-I have the occasional but persistent problem of typing rather more quickly than I can think, which sometimes results in me committing a changeset that is either incomplete or plain wrong.
+I have the occasional but persistent problem of typing quicker than I can think, which sometimes results in me committing a changeset that is either incomplete or plain wrong.
 In my case, the usual kind of incomplete changeset is one in which I've created a new source file, but forgotten to ``hg add`` it.
 A “plain wrong” changeset is not as common, but no less annoying.